ale-the-hit-maker/federated_learning/README.md

 ### PERFORMANCE-COMPARISON

 Here we will plot accuracy test results for each of the three experiments.
-As we can immediately see from the plot, when we use a non-IID data distribution among clients, the global model improves slowly and in a worse way with respect to the case of IID data distribution
+As we can immediately see from the plot, when we use a non-IID data distribution among clients, the global model improves slowly and in a worse way than in the case of IID data distribution

 ![img_not_found](/images/federated_accuracy.png)